 How much does it cost to hire a contractor?

-There are two costs to Overpass: a seat fee, billed monthly, and your contractor compensation, billed weekly.
+There are two costs to Overpass: an annual seat fee, billed monthly, and your contractor compensation, billed weekly.

 In addition to the seat fee, you are responsible for your contractors’ weekly compensation, based on their hourly rate.
 100% of that compensation goes directly to the agent.